 and a client computer with an ssh client installed.

-In your sshd config file on your server add the following lines:
+In an your sshd config file in your server add the line:

 Match User backups